DEMO

 WHY THIS MATTERS

-Most AI oversight cannot be independently verified
+Most AI governance claims cannot be independently verified

 What usually exists

-What GAFAIG proves
+What GAFAIG establishes

-Follow one record from certification to proof
+Follow one certification surface from publication to portable verification proof

 1